What is Federal Work-Study and How May Students Apply?

 Student Employment may be terminated for unsatisfactory performance, for habitual tardiness, for chronic absenteeism, for failure to follow the rules set by the office or the department where employed, or for any other reason deemed appropriate by the college.

 Do I have to use the online application system to apply for a Federal Work Study Position?
 Can I turn in a printed or written application form, resume, or cover letter?

-Can I apply form a home computer?
+Can I apply from a home computer?

-You must apply by using a GTCC internet-connected computer.
+No, you must apply by using a GTCC internet-connected computer.